jeffrom/cv19-mutual-aid/README.md

 This repository is the source of the [CV19 Mutual Aid Directory](https://cv19-mutual-aid.now.sh).

+The goal of this project is to provide a simple, reliable system for sharing information about mutual aid for the COVID-19 pandemic that is accessible on many devices.

+## If you want to make changes to the directory

+The primary development goal of this project is to make managing resources easy and accessible for non-technical people.
+If there's anything missing from this documentation, please create an issue.

-## Add a Resource
+### Add a resource

 To add a resource, [create an issue](https://github.com/jeffrom/cv19-mutual-aid/issues/new) with information about your resource, including the region served and URL.
-If you feel comfortable writing code, please feel free to make a pull request, however if you want to make changes beyond basic adding or editing of resources, please make an issue first so your plans can be discussed.
+If you feel comfortable writing code, please feel free to make a pull request.
+However, if you want to make changes beyond basic adding or editing of resources, please make an issue first so your plans can be discussed.

 ## Develop